nsbradford/Productivity/README.md

 ## What I'm currently experimenting with
 * **Full spectrum LED light** apparently gives great benefits from 10-15 minutes of use in the morning ([Sam Altman’s blog](http://blog.samaltman.com/productivity)).
 After a few months of using on weekends I've definitely noticed an immediate and positive "buzz" sensation, TBD on whether it becomes life-changing over the dark winter months.
-* **Password manager**: 1Password has worked extremely well for me so far (since Fall 2018).
-Downside is that mobile use feels significantly more clunky than desktop.
-Also, it feels like you should at least still memorize your email and bank account passwords.

 ## What I've tried that doesn't work
 * Nutrition:
-  * Intermittent fasting while also doing intense daily exercise: too little energy
+  * Intermittent fasting while also doing intense daily exercise: too little energy in mornings, I find i need 1-200 calories at least (preferably high in protein).
 * Newsletters:
   * The Skimm for daily news: a little fluffy/superficial, and mostly a subset of The Morning Brew
   * O’Reilly Newsletters: mostly too basic to be useful